 When we got close to the end (Day 35), a nurse rapidly lowered the morphine dose that I was on.
 That resulted in withdrawal symptoms.
-I started to twitch all over and I was not able to sleep at all.
-A
+I started to twitch all over, and I was not able to sleep at all.

 At that time, we asked for my mother to stay with me during the nights because I needed someone to be by my side.
-Then I started to have diarrhea which was super annoying and they refused to discharge me until it was resolved.
+Then I started to have diarrhea, which was super annoying.
+They refused to discharge me until it was resolved.

 Follow-ups started with PET-CTs every year.
-The last one happened in about eight years after diagnosis.
+The last one happened about 8 years after diagnosis.